afcarl/procgraph/docs/source/pgdoc.rst

 ------------------------------------------------------------
 Plots the inputs using matplotlib.

-This block accepts and arbitrary number of signals.
+This block accepts an arbitrary number of signals.
-Each signals is plot separately.
+Each signals is treated independently and plot separately.

 Each signal can either be: